frederic-perez/AmE-dictionary/data/dictionary.md

 __fancy<sup>1</sup>__ _n_
 __fancy<sup>2</sup>__ _v_ :five: __1a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._
 __fandom__ _n_ :two::hammer:
+__fanfare__ _n_ A spectacular public display. _Syn_ ostentation _Because they were considered hometown heroes, the returning astronauts were greeted with much fanfare._
 __fang__ _n_ :pencil2::three::hammer: (fangs)
 __fannies__
 __fanny pack__ _n_ :two: A small pouch on a belt, for money and other valuables, worn round the waist or hips.
 The name “fanny pack” is derived from the way they were traditionally worn facing the rear above the buttocks, for which “fanny” is a slang term in the United States (a person’s buttocks). :es: riñonera